almereyda/awesome-starred/README.md

 ## CSS

+- [zjp-CN/mdbook-theme](https://github.com/zjp-CN/mdbook-theme) - A preprocessor and a backend to config themes for mdbook, especially creating a pagetoc on the right and setting full color themes from the offical ace editor.
 - [joypixels/emoji-toolkit](https://github.com/joypixels/emoji-toolkit) - The world's largest independent emoji font.
 - [DTrejo/readmetree](https://github.com/DTrejo/readmetree) - readmetree — display all the readme's in your current project (especially those in node_modules/*/* folders!).
 Great for offline coding
 - [datafoodconsortium/dfc-prototype-V3](https://github.com/datafoodconsortium/dfc-prototype-V3) -